-- The appropriateness of the proposal for an on-site gas plant based on energy and climate change policy; - provide more detail regarding the alternative sources of power generating assessed as part of the alternatives. - consider whether it is possible to incorporate a portion of renewable energy generation. - Details of any connection agreements with Eirgrid, existing or pending, as well as details of any consultation undertaken with Eirgrid - Details of any consultation undertaken with Gas Networks Ireland - Information on whether the existing site is serviced in terms of utilities and if not the proposals for undertaking the development required to facilitate servicing. - Details of the connection to the surrounding area and national gas grid - Clear proposals for decommissioning of any temporary plant
+- The appropriateness of the proposal for an on-site gas plant based on national, regional and local policy in terms of energy requirements and climate change; - provide more detail regarding the alternative sources of power generating assessed as part of the alternatives. - consider whether it is possible to incorporate a portion of renewable energy generation. - Details of any connection agreements with Eirgrid, existing or pending, as well as details of any consultation undertaken with Eirgrid - Details of any consultation undertaken with Gas Networks Ireland - Information on whether the existing site is serviced in terms of utilities and if not the proposals for undertaking the development required to facilitate servicing. - Details of the connection to the surrounding area and national gas grid

-- Details of the energy from each phase will be supplied from.
+- Clear proposals for decommissioning of any temporary plant - Details of the energy from each phase will be supplied from.